 Remove the cooling system pressure cap and fill the system with water or a water/antifreeze mixture.
+On the initial fill, the precharge water filter will automatically add the required anti-corrosion chemicals to the cooling system.

 When the engine is first started, remove the pressure cap and monitor the coolant level.
 As trapped air is expelled from the system, the coolant level will drop and additional coolant should be added.
 Replace the pressure cap when the coolant level is stable.